DCEM: A deep complementary energy method for solid mechanics: Introduction

-In the linear theory of elasticity, the most critical variational principle is the dual extreme principle, i.e., the principle of minimum potential and complementary energy \citet{nonlinear_plate_theory_comple}.
-However, the current deep energy method lacks the form of a complementary energy principle.
-We believe that the advantages of the deep energy method based on the principle of potential energy and complementary energy are similar to those of the displacement finite element and stress finite element.
-Stress finite element plays an important role in computational mechanics.
-Therefore, it is very important to propose a deep energy method based on the principle of complementary energy.
-On one end of the spectrum, pure data-driven requires a lot of data.
-On the opposite end of the spectrum, if it is completely based on physical equations, although the theory of generalized approximate functions has great theoretical prospects, it is not easy to surpass the traditional finite element method in terms of efficiency and accuracy \citet{super_approximation}.
-There is a long way to go \citep{lu2022comprehensive}.
-Recently, DeepONet \citep{DeepOnet} based on universal approximation operator theory \citep{chen1995universal} and FNO \citep{li2020fourier} have received a lot of attention due to their practical application potential \citep{wang2021learning, wen2022u}.
-Since FNO is a particular case of DeepONet, we only consider DeepONet in this paper \citep{lu2022comprehensive}.
-Combining DeepONet with DEM to solve fracture mechanics, the computational efficiency and accuracy are greatly improved \citet{goswami2022physics}.
-Therefore, we believe that semi-supervised learning combined with operator and physical laws has a very broad prospect in the future of the data explosion.
+In the linear theory of elasticity, the most critical variational principle is the dual extreme principle, i.e., the principle of minimum potential and complementary energy \cite{nonlinear_plate_theory_comple}.
+However, DEM currently lacks a complementary energy principle.
+It is well-known that the stress finite element (equilibrium element) plays a vital role in computational mechanics \cite{fraeijs1963upper,de1968equilibrium,fraeijs1965displacement,fraeijs1966bending}.
+Thus, proposing a deep energy method based on the principle of complementary energy is of utmost importance.
+To date, purely data-driven methods require large amounts of data, and it is not easy to surpass traditional finite element methods in terms of efficiency and accuracy if they solely rely on physical equations.
+Although the theory of generalized approximate functions shows great theoretical prospects, significant work remains to achieve this goal \cite{lu2022comprehensive}.
+Recently, the practical application potential \cite{goswami2022physics,wang2021learning, wen2022u} of DeepONet \cite{DeepOnet} and FNO (Fourier neural operator) \cite{li2020fourier} has been receiving attention due to their basis in the universal approximation operator theory \cite{chen1995universal}.
+Goswami et al. \cite{goswami2022physics} have shown the potential for a combination of DeepONet and DEM to improve computational efficiency and accuracy when predicting crack path by phase field modeling of fracture.
+Therefore, Semi-supervised learning, combined with operator and physical laws, has great potential in the future of data-driven approaches.